Jha-y/alx-pre_course/0x01-git/README.md

-This is my weekly checks
+This is a new addition to my readme